 3] Take full control of Registry Keys

 This can be because of permission issues.
-We have written a full guide on how you can take full control of Windows Registry keys and then restore the backed up registry files.
+We have written a full guide to take full control of Windows Registry keys and restore the backed-up registry files.
 Like folders and files, Registry keys have permissions.
-The method involves accessing Registry and then changing permission for each, and subkeys to another user.
+The method involves accessing Registry and then changing permission for each and subkeys to another user.

-However, before you open the Registry Editor as admin, first backup your Windows registry and create a system restore point.
+However, before you open the Registry Editor as admin, take a backup of your Windows registry and create a system restore point.

-The process involves technical details, and hence may not be suitable for beginners.
-Look at the next method if that’s the case.
+The process involves technical details and hence may not be suitable for beginners.
+Look at the following method if that’s the case.

 Read: Windows was unable to load the registry.